Table of Contents ×

 Fixed License Fee

 When you purchase a fixed license fee, you are allowed to use the content for a certain amount of time and within a specific territory.
-In the case of original content which is being broadcast online through an SVOD or AVOD platform, you are not required to report the success or otherwise – or share the revenue you earn from it.
+In the case of original content that is being broadcast online through an SVOD or AVOD platform, you are not required to report the success or otherwise – or share the revenue you earn from it.

 If you have the license to a content that is being used to generate revenue (e.g monetized YouTube videos – or via other SVOD or AVOD platforms), then both you and the copyright holder can take share the revenue according to the agreement that both parties signed.

 Minimum Guarantee Revenue Share